chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: media library folders

 == Changelog ==

+= 2.17.6 (November 19, 2020) =
+* Fix 'Move to Folder' column not appearing for Pretty Links
+* Fix bug preventing Elementor Global Widgets from being moved to folders

 = 2.17.5 (October 14, 2020) =
 * Fix bug causing custom folder sort order to not be preserved